theopmw/leftfield-clothing/TESTING.md

 The code that causes this is from the update_total function in the checkout app [models.py](checkout/models.py) file.

-The following code snippet illustrates that the bug is caused by the STANDARD_DELIVERY_PRICE being applied to any order total that is below the FREE_DELIVERY_THRESHOLD, even if that total is £0.00.
+The following code snippet from [checkout/models.py](checkout/models.py) illustrates that the bug is caused by the STANDARD_DELIVERY_PRICE being applied to any order total that is below the FREE_DELIVERY_THRESHOLD, even if that total is £0.00.

 ```
 def update_total(self):